Comb Ridge - Caves & Ruins

 Upon entering this area, a signed warned us that there were significant historical remains in the area and that we should not disturb them.
 Looking at our USGS topographical map of the road, we spotted over a dozen locations marked "ruins".
 Later we came to realize that there were significantly more ruins than just those marked on our map — those were just the beginning.
 Comb Ridge is an incredibly rich place to explore if you enjoy finding native American ruins.

 So we immediately set out to find cave that Geoff had investigated a few years before.
-We first looked for the ancient pottery shards that Geoff had said littered the river bank.
-Laura wasn't quite so convinced these were actual pottery shards — couldn't they just be thin rocks?
+We first looked for the ancient potsherds that Geoff had said littered the river bank.
+Laura wasn't quite so convinced these were actual pottery pieces — couldn't they just be thin rocks?
 After some more looking around, we found several had crosshatch patterns on them — as if they had been formed with mud pressed into a basket of reeds.
 For some reason, this sent shivers down Laura's spine — realizing that these were remains of people living 800-900 years ago, just sitting by the side of the river, broken into pieces.

 We could see up the valley to a significant cave (Fish Mouth Cave).
 Geoff had a fairly vivid memory of what the ruins in the cave looked like, but not the cave itself.
 We navigated over the rocks (keeping off of the cryptobiotic soil!) and made our way up to this cave.